fbpx

 Natural Language Toolkit (NLTK)

 Natural Language Toolkit is a Python library that makes it easy to process human language data.
-It provides easy-to-use interfaces to many language-based resources such as the Open Multilingual Wordnet, as well as access to a variety of text-processing libraries.
+It provides easy-to-use interfaces to many language-based resources such as the Open Multilingual Wordnet, and access to a variety of text-processing libraries.

 Regular Expression (RegEx) in Python